zoom2madan/spring-data-rest-json-hal-client/README.md

 ```javascript
 npm install --save-dev html-include.js
 ```
 The name of the package in npmjs is `html-include.js` with `html-` prefix because the package name `include.js` was already taken by another project.
+How to use it as a npm package please learn how to use npm.
+After that just follow the instructions below.

 ## How to (a simple example)
 If you have an HTML file similar the one above: